bgaughran/solidity_sandbox/README.md

     - run `lite-server` to get it running
     - configure lite-server using bs-config.json to include path to web app source and contract Solidity build files

---*********update 25/11/2018*********
+- to use Infura with Truffle, install the following `npm install truffle-hdwallet-provider` --*********update 25/11/2018*********
 - install VirtualBox & Vagrant
 - install Blockgeeks development environment: https://app.vagrantup.com/blockgeeks/boxes/env